jimbobbennett/StarWarsCopilot/5-mcp/README.md

 ### Create the project

-1. Create a new folder called `StarWarsMCPServer`, then in that folder create a new .NET console project.
+1. Create a new folder called `StarWarsMCPServer` and open it in your IDE.

+1. Create a new .NET console project.

     ```bash
-    mkdir StarWarsMCPServer
-    cd StarWarsMCPServer
     dotnet new console
     ```